 Update: 9 injured in targeted San Francisco Mission District mass shooting; Suspect at large

-SAN FRANCISCO -- Police confirmed nine people were injured in a shooting Friday night in San Francisco's Mission District during a block party.
+SAN FRANCISCO -- Nine people were wounded in a mass shooting in San Francisco's Mission District on Friday night in what police said appeared to be a "targeted and isolated" incident.

-San Francisco police said they responded to a shooting scene near 24th Street and Treat Avenue shortly after 9 p.m. at a block party.
-Authorities initially confirmed several people suffered gunshot wounds and were taken to a local hospital, but their condition was not known as of 11 p.m.
+San Francisco police said they responded to a shooting scene near 24th Street and Treat Avenue shortly after 9 p.m.
+Dying Breed, a clothing store located near the intersection where the shooting happened, was scheduled to celebrate its sixth anniversary Friday night with a block party, according to a post on the store's Instagram account.

 UPDATE: San Francisco Mayor Breed says 'horrific' Mission District shooting raises 'questions and concerns'

-Note: UPDATE: Mass shooting unnerves San Francisco Mission District residents